adipixel/portfolio-website-template/README.md

-# portfolio-website-template
+# Portfolio web template
-This is a portfolio website example demonstrating my HTML and CSS skills.
+This is a portfolio website for any professional to showcase his/her projects.

+Technologies used:
+- HTML
+- CSS
+- JavaScript
+- jQuery
+- Bootstrap